How Much are MPs Paid in Namibia?

 MPs receive this money for doing their job: representing people in parliament.
 They do not get extra money for any other work they do outside Parliament, such as campaigning during elections or hosting talk shows on TV.

-See also How Much Does a Graphic Designer Earn in Namibia?
+See also How Much are Keyboards in Namibia?